-Pennsylvania LLC Operating AgreementThe 2016 Uniform LLC Act, the new annual report, and the decade-by-decade decennial filing
+Pennsylvania LLC Operating AgreementThe 2016 Uniform LLC Act and the new annual report that replaced the decennial filing

-Until 2023, Pennsylvania was one of the few states without an annual report requirement.
+Until 2024, Pennsylvania was one of the few states without an annual report requirement.
 LLCs filed only once every ten years (the Decennial Report).
-Act 122 of 2022 changed this: from 2024 onward, every Pennsylvania LLC must file an annual report by 30 September each year.
+Act 122 of 2022 changed this: it repealed the decennial report for LLCs and replaced it with an annual report.
+Beginning 1 January 2025, every Pennsylvania LLC must file an annual report each year between 1 January and 30 September.
 The fee is $7.
-The first annual reports were due 30 September 2025 for LLCs formed before 2024.

 The reform brought Pennsylvania in line with other states but caught many LLC owners off guard.
-Failure to file by 30 September leads to administrative dissolution after a notice period.
-The PA Department of State issues administrative-dissolution warnings, but LLCs with stale registered office addresses may not receive them.
+There is a transition grace period: beginning with reports due in 2027, an LLC that fails to file becomes subject to administrative dissolution six months after the 30 September due date.
+The PA Department of State issues notices, but LLCs with stale registered office addresses may not receive them.
 Calendar 1 September as the personal deadline for the annual report.

 Pennsylvania Filing Calendar (2026)